Japanese Exchange Program (JXP)

 Because the participants serve as personal ambassadors of our school, community, and country, we are looking for individuals who are considerate of others, caring, cooperative, responsible, flexible and open-minded.

-Fees for the trip are typically about $2,000, including airfare, though this figure does not include incidentals, such as spending money, passport fees, gifts for the host family, and the medical and trip cancellation insurances, which District 214 requires.
-This subsidized rate and possibly some limited need-based financial assistance opportunities for students in Japanese classes are made possible through the generosity of our sister schools and the sponsors and supporters listed below.
+Fees for the 2019 trip to Japan are estimated at about $1,800, including airfare, though this figure does not include incidentals, such as spending money, passport fees, visa fees for non-US citizens, gifts for the host family, and the medical and trip cancellation insurance that District 214 requires.
+This subsidized rate and some limited need-based financial assistance opportunities for students in Japanese classes are made possible through the generosity of our sister schools and the sponsors and supporters listed below.

 Linda Bauer, parent volunteer